 Well, today I’m going to tell you just that.

-My four favorite sources are the following:
+My four favorite sources for raw meaty bones are the following:

-- Raw Feeding Miami, an online raw dog food supplier.
+-Raw Feeding Miami, an online raw dog food supplier.

-- Food Lion, my local grocery store.
+-Food Lion, my local grocery store.

-- Ethnic grocery stores.
+-Ethnic grocery stores.

 My number one tip in your search for affordable raw meaty bones is to compare prices between online raw dog food retailers and brick and mortar stores.